-A peer advisor must be located in the United States and a currently enrolled undergraduate or graduate student at Ohio State who has completed at least one semester at the time of application and whose degree will not be completed prior to Spring 2022.
-Peer advisors should be in good academic standing and good disciplinary standing.
-The OIA staff is looking for individuals who are representative of the diversity of the Ohio State community in their experience and interests.
+A peer advisor must be located in the United States and a currently enrolled undergraduate or graduate student at Ohio State who has completed at least one semester at the time of application and whose degree will not be completed prior to Spring 2024.
+Peer advisors should be in good academic and disciplinary standing.
+OIA staff is looking for individuals who represent the diversity of the Ohio State community in their experience and interests.
 Peer advisor candidates should possess a variety of qualities, including (but not limited to):

-- Effective cross-cultural communication skills (knowledge of a multiple languages is a plus, but not required)
+- Effective cross-cultural communication skills (knowledge of multiple languages is a plus, but not required)

 - Familiarity with Ohio State campus resources and services